 The disciples, and Judas in particular, thought this was a waste of money.
 But Jesus understood what Mary was doing.
 The way Jesus took it, she was anointing his body for burial.
 I don't think Mary knew that's what she was doing until Jesus said so, but think about that.
-This was the only anointing for burial his body would receive.
 His mother Mary would not get the chance to use the myrrh that the Magi had brought for that purpose.
 By the time she reached the tomb, Jesus was risen.
 Jesus’ friend and follower Mary did for him what his mother Mary would not get the chance to do, and she used what was probably an irreplaceable family heirloom to do it.

 All the while, the chief priests and elders were plotting how to kill Jesus.
 I won't go into what I believe were Judas' motivations for betraying Jesus, but Matthew, Mark and Luke all seem to connect these two events: Mary’s anointing of Jesus, followed by Judas’ betrayal.
 I don’t think that’s a coincidence.
 When Mary "wasted" that heirloom on Jesus, something broke in Judas.